Table of Contents

 Marfan’s syndrome is a connective tissue disorder which involves the misfolding of fibrillin-1.
-Fibrillin-1 is a protein that forms elastic tissue and has roles in signalling.
+Fibrillin-1 is a protein that forms elastic tissue and has roles in signaling.
 One such role includes binding to the TGF-beta; In the case of Marfan’s syndrome, mutated fibrillin-1 fails to do this and causes an accumulation of TGF-beta in various tissues including the aorta.
-This results to formation of weakened tissue that have an abnormal structure and function.
+This results in formation of weakened tissue that have an abnormal structure and function.

 Ehlers-Danlos syndrome is where a genetic problem causes incorrect production and processing of collagen, an essential protein involved in the structuring of tissues.
 This can lead to weakened vessel walls that can quickly become aneurysmal.